Audition-CSBlock/concat-img/img/README.md

 # Input folder
 ### All images need to be the same width/height depending on if you use vertical or horizontal.
+After you put the images inside the folder, make sure to ***delete the readme.md*** file.

 vertical ex:
 ```py